 Serna serves on the Alliance for Biking and Walking board.
 Awards include 2015 Woman of the Year/Women in Transportation Seminar, 2013 Advocate of the Year/Alliance for Biking and Walking, and the 2013 Longleaf/Georgia Conservancy.
 She lives in SE Atlanta with her husband and three sons, enjoys gardening, dancing, reading and baking, and looks forward to the day when biking for transportation is unremarkable.
 Need to speak with me?
 Feel free to set up a meeting with me via calendly.com.

-Senior Program Manager Keisa Bruce, an Atlanta native, brought over eight years of project management experience when she joined ABC.
+Operations Manager Keisa Bruce, an Atlanta native, brought over eight years of project management experience when she joined ABC.
 She managed a diverse portfolio of high profile, experiential campaigns at Team Epic and Next Marketing, based in Atlanta, while traveling all over North America.

 A graduate of the University of Georgia, she has been a staunch supporter of all things that create sustainability in the city and, while vowing not to rely on a car for many years upon her return, Keisa fell in love with cycling immediately.
 You can find her biking around Decatur and East Atlanta en route to a volunteer project or meeting to discuss innovative ways to encourage physical activity at all ages.

-Membership & Campaigns Manager Ben Foster hails from Los Angeles by way of West Texas, where he served as president and co-founder of the Velo Paso Bicycle-Pedestrian Coalition, El Paso's first bike advocacy nonprofit.
+Policy & Campaigns Manager Ben Foster hails from Los Angeles by way of West Texas, where he served as president and co-founder of the Velo Paso Bicycle-Pedestrian Coalition, El Paso's first bike advocacy nonprofit.
 As an advocate in El Paso, Ben led the successful campaign to create the city's first Bicycle Advisory Committee, coordinated a social justice bike ride across Texas called Pedaling for Justice, and inaugurated the city's first crop of League Cycling Instructors to better serve the educational and safety needs of the community.

-Ben runs membership and campaigns, which means he's the person to call when you lose your ABC member card, would like to make a gift to the ABC, or want to get more involved in our campaign work to make Atlanta better by bike.
 You can find Ben bike commuting on Hosea Williams.
 Feel free to set up a meeting with Ben via Calendly here: calendly.com/bcfoster

 Events Coordinator Heather Luyk